Riwe-Technologies/Stellar/Technical-Architecture.md

 ## Oracle architecture

-### Why Acurast, not a centralised API call
+### Our choice for Acurast

-We reviewed the full Stellar oracle ecosystem.
+We reviewed the Stellar oracle ecosystem.
 Reflector Network, Band, and DIA are price feed oracles.
 They do not serve climate and satellite data.
-Acurast is the only production-available decentralised compute option on Stellar that can execute arbitrary off-chain jobs inside a hardware Trusted Execution Environment.
+Acurast was the only production-available decentralised compute option on Stellar that can execute arbitrary off-chain jobs inside a hardware Trusted Execution Environment.
 The data source does not change.
-We still pull from Sentinel Hub.
-The trust model does: instead of trusting Riwe to report the data honestly, any counterparty can verify the TEE attestation proof on-chain.
+We still pull Satelite data from Sentinel Hub.
+The trust model does: instead of trusting us to report the data honestly, any counterparty can verify the TEE attestation proof on-chain.

 ### TEE attestation

-The Sentinel Hub retrieval, NDVI aggregation, and payload signing all run inside a hardware secure enclave.
-Neither Riwe nor Acurast operators can observe or tamper with execution after the job is deployed.
+The Satellite data retrieval, NDVI aggregation, and payload signing all run inside a hardware secure enclave.
+Neither our team nor Acurast operators can observe or tamper with execution after the job is deployed.
 The TEE generates an attestation proof, a cryptographic certificate from the hardware manufacturer confirming the code ran in a genuine enclave.
 The `parametric-oracle` contract checks this proof before accepting any submission.
 A payload without a valid TEE attestation is rejected at the contract level.

-### Merkle-batched submissions
+### Merkle-batched submissions for Efficiency

 ```
 Observation cycle